JamesGallicchio/eternity2/README.md

 Run `eternity2 --help` to see the available subcommands, and `eternity2 [subcommand] --help` for help text for each of the subcommands.

-To generate the board suite used by our experiments, run `eternity2 gen-board-suite --seed 480 --output <DIR>`.
+The board suite in `puzzles/board_suite` is generated deterministically by `eternity2 gen-board-suite --seed 480 --output puzzles/board_suite`.

 ## Terminology